timschneeb/awesome-shizuku/README.md

 > [!NOTE]
 > **Why are closed-source apps in a separate list?**
 > Shizuku gives apps high-level ADB access.
-For security reasons, this main directory only includes open-source and source-available apps, as anyone can check their code to make sure they aren't doing anything shady and/or compile them on their own machine.
+For security reasons, this main directory only includes open-source and source-available apps, as anyone can check their code to make sure they aren't doing anything shady and compile them on their own machine.
 >
 > Fully closed-source apps require blind trust, so they are kept in a separate list.
 > Almost all closed-source apps have already open-source counterparts that implement the same (if not even more) features anyways.